yehia67/documentation/getting-started/0.1/introduction/what-is-the-tangle.md

 # What is the Tangle?

-**Before you send a bundle, you must attach your transactions to two existing ones in the network.
-You do this so that the node can walk on the connections to find and validate each transaction.
-These connections form a data structure that's called the Tangle.
-Transactions in the Tangle can be in one of two states: Pending or confirmed.**
+**When you create a bundle, you must reference it to two existing transactions in the network.
+When a node receives your transactions, it attach them to these existing ones.
+The attachments among all the transactions form a data structure that's called the Tangle.**

 This model forms a type of [directed acyclic graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph) (DAG), in which each transaction represents a vertex.